MarcSerraPeralta/Variational_QMonteCarlo/journal.md

 ### Bullet list:

-1. Research on the process of VMC and the different algorithms
+1. Research on the process of VMC and the different algorithms (@mserraperalta, @abemerjillo, @dbedialaunetar)
-2. Search for a trial wavefunction and compute the analytic $`E_{local}`$ for the harmonic oscillator
+2. Search for a trial wavefunction and compute the analytic $`E_{local}`$ for the harmonic oscillator (@mserraperalta)
-3. Implement the Metropolis algorithm
+3. Implement the Metropolis algorithm (@abermejillo)
-4. Implement the Monte Carlo integration algorithm
+4. Implement the Monte Carlo integration algorithm (@dbedialaunetar)
-5. Validate the results for E(parameter) for the harmonic oscillator
+5. Validate the results for E(parameter) for the harmonic oscillator (@mserraperalta, @abemerjillo, @dbedialaunetar)
+6. Write a sketch for the structure of the library (@mserraperalta)